Towns Along the Line · Milepost CF 113.3

 History

 Bear Creek appears to be just a station stop on the CF main line, despite having a depot.
-It is an unincorporated area in southwest Chatham county named after the nearby creek.
+It is an unincorporated area in southwest Chatham County named after the nearby creek.
 Bear Creek was originally named Richmond after Richard Jones who opened a business in Bear Creek in 1885.
-Other than this from the Chatham County Chamber of Commerce, I have not found out much about it's history at this point.
+Other than this from the Chatham County Chamber of Commerce, I have not found out much about its history at this point.

 The ICC valuation reports indicate that there is a depot.
 Unfortunately, I do not have dimensions and/or drawings of this station.
 In addition to the depot, there were two section houses (see large version of track diagram for relative locations).